 Let’s see if directed drawings check all the boxes.
 No-Prep?
 CHECK!
 Minimal materials needed?
 CHECK!
 Stress-free for teachers?
 CHECK!
 Fun for kids?
 CHECK, CHECK!

 Directed drawings are a great way to help students explore the creative process, while also requiring very little energy from the teacher.
-Amy Lemons loves using directed drawings as Fun Friday activities, early finisher tasks, or just even as a time filler.
+Amy Lemons loves using directed drawings as Fun Friday activities, early finisher tasks & activities, or just even as a time filler.
 You can also pair drawings with your favorite read-aloud so that you are integrating reading with art.
 The best part?!
 You’ll be fostering creativity in your students and encouraging them to create something unique!

 Makerspace Story Station